Quebec Quebec, Canada Travel Guide

 Hiking, canoeing, wildlife viewing.

-Cozy B&Bs, budget hostels, luxury hotels.
+Cozy B&Bs, affordable hostels, luxury hotels.

 Walkable city, public transportation.